uwcip/jupyterhub-base-notebook/README.md

 You could actually run this base notebook directly if you wanted.
 However, you should really inherit from this and add additional things.
-The best example of that is the [datascience-notebook](https://github.com/uwcip/jupyterhub-datascience-notebook) which is the standard notebook for [JupyterHub](https://hub.lab.cip.uw.edu).
+The best example of that is the [datascience-notebook](https://github.com/uwcip/jupyterhub-datascience-notebook) which is the standard notebook for [the UW CIP's JupyterHub](https://hub.lab.cip.uw.edu).

 ## deployment